amanahuja/NBS-Data-Sample/README.md

 ## Results
 I'll probably add some results documentation once I have something to show, or move the whole thing to IPython Notebooks, or something.

+## But where's the data?
+Oh, right.
+Sorry.
+This repo is for my own benefit and for anybody at NBS who might want to take a look.
+So the data with which I'm working is actually not available here.
+The data is not mine to give away in any case.

+But it may be useful to note that the data, which I have and you probably don't, is stored in a subdirectory called 'data', in comma delimited csv files.
+There are 150 of these csv files in the sample data set.